-David Crosby – iconic founding member of Crosby, Stills, Nash & Young (CSNY) and The Byrds answers questions about licensing his iconic name in the cannabis industry.
+David Crosby – Rock and Roll hall of famer, iconic founding member of Crosby, Stills, Nash & Young and The Byrds, social activist and 50+ year cannabis connoisseur - answers a range of questions about cannabis.

 “I was in Canada and a girl brought over some weed and she said now be careful, this is very strong.
 It was called "Kootenay thunderfuck" and it was so god-damned strong, it was way too strong - I wanted to hide under the piano and suck my thumb.”